-The Dutch government recently announced its plan to phase out toxicology tests for chemicals, food ingredients, pesticides, veterinary medicines, and vaccines by 2025.
+The Dutch government announced in 2016 its plan to phase out toxicology tests for chemicals, food ingredients, pesticides, veterinary medicines, and vaccines by 2025.
 This was after the Dutch National Committee for the Protection of Animals Used for Scientific Purposes (NCad) stressed the need for a paradigm shift away from treating procedures on animals as the gold standard.
-Its report on the Netherlands' transition to non-animal research included objectives for the country to become an international leader in the field of innovation without animals in applied and translational research.
+Its report on the Netherlands' transition to non-animal research included objectives for the country to become an international leader in the field of innovation without animals in applied and translational research.68 non-animal methods and reduce tests on mammals by 30 per cent by 2025, with a view to eliminating these tests completely by 2035.69